xzbian/xzbian.github.io/_pages/about.md

 My current research interest focus on non-adiabatic dynamics and spin chemistry, feel free to check out my [research projects](/projects/) and [publications](/publications/) for more details!

-I expect to defend my dissertation in summer 2024 and I am on the lookout for a postdoc position.
+I expect to defend my dissertation in summer 2024 and I will join [Princeton](https://ccsc.princeton.edu/) as a postdoc.

 Excited to keep learning and exploring!